-There’s something of the classroom doodle to the charcoal sketches Odilon Redon called his ‘noirs.’
+There’s something of the classroom doodle to the charcoal sketches Odilon Redon called his noirs.
 Weird monsters, spiders, hot air balloons, but check it out man, the balloon is actually an eyeball.
 These creatures are given no context or background, floating in a dark void or propped against featureless walls.
-And yet Redon’s surreal visions capture our imagination because each one captures an incredibly relatable emotion.
+They are surreal visions that capture our imagination by capturing an instantly relatable emotions.

-Redon drew The Crying Spider in 1881 when he was 41 years old.
-A dedicated but unsung artist for the previous decade, Redon worked in almost exclusively in charcoal, switching occasionally to lithography to reproduce his drawings in albums.
-His 1879 album Dans le Rêve, In The Dream, had won him minor acclaim but at the time of the Spider he was still largely unknown.
+Redon drew The Crying Spider in 1881 when he was forty-one.
+A dedicated but unsung artist for the previous decade, Redon worked almost exclusively in charcoal, switching occasionally to lithography to reproduce his drawings in albums.
+His 1879 album Dans le Rêve, In The Dream, had won him minor acclaim but at the time of the Spider he was largely unknown.

 Got questions, comments or corrections about The Crying Spider?
-Join the conversation in the Obelisk chat room, and if you enjoy content like this, consider becoming a member to unlock exclusive essays, downloadables, and discounts at the Obelisk Store.
+Join the conversation in our Discord, and if you enjoy content like this, consider becoming a member for exclusive essays, downloadables, and discounts in the Obelisk Store.

 Reed Enger, "The Crying Spider," in Obelisk Art History, Published May 09, 2016; last modified November 08, 2022, http://www.arthistoryproject.com/artists/odilon-redon/the-crying-spider/.